gayankanishka/serverless-notifications/README.md

 ## Quick Start

 After setting up your local DEV environment, you can clone this repository and run the solution.
-Make sure to wire up your own Twilio account.
+Make sure to configure the `local.settings.json` with the provided setting values.

 ### Prerequisites